• Skip to primary navigation

 Child's hands in water.
 Different objects are floating in the the water.

-Something else to try is to make a boat from plasticine and use it to demonstrate how marbles or something similar sink on their own but hopefully float inside the boat.
+Another idea is to make a boat from plasticine and use it to demonstrate how marbles or similar objects sink independently but hopefully float inside the boat.

 More sink or float science experiments for kids